 “I was honored to have helped Margie shape her ideas,” Symons told me.
 “No one has more respect and admiration for her amazingly creative intellect than I do.”

-in Scientific American captures some of the many contradictions in this remarkable woman.
+If you look carefully at it, a 1996 photograph in Scientific American captures some of the many contradictions in this remarkable woman.
 Perched like a cat in a soft, Earth-tone chair, legs folded tightly in her arms, Margie Profet is wearing her trademark running shorts and a heavy, fuzzy, brightly-colored sweater.
 It’s cold beyond the window behind her, where overcast skies crowd out the light and a chill Seattle drizzle sprinkles the glass.

 I walked by Margie at the University of Washington every day for a year, even sat next to her in a physics class.
 Maybe we spoke a few times—I don’t recall.
 But I do remember the shorts—no matter how cold or wet or gray, always shorts, like—as Harvey Mansfield recalled to a reporter from 16 years earlier in the Massachusetts snow—like Margie Profet had just come in from her own sunny day at the beach.